The walking trail from the Reids Plateau to Echo Point in the Katoomba area of the Blue Mountains is a family-friendly track with many highlights.

 This walk is situated in a popular area of the Blue Mountains, so it can get quite busy there.
 You can start the walk from Echo Point or the Reids Plateau.

-We recommend starting the walk at the Reids Plateau, as it’s much less busy there and there is a well-sized (and free) parking area nearby at Katoomba Falls Reserve (see map location).
+We recommend starting the walk at the Reids Plateau, as it’s much less busy there and there is a well-sized (and free) parking area nearby at Katoomba Falls Reserve (see location on map).

 Track Notes

-The hike between the Reids Plateau and Echo Point is a relatively easy, family-friendly walk on a well-maintained and well-signposted path.
+The entire walk between the Reids Plateau and Echo Point is on a well-maintained and well-signposted path with not that many steps.

-Given that it’s a section of the Prince Henry Cliff Walk and close to various famous landmarks in the Blue Mountains, you will most likely see quite a few people on the trail.
+Given that it’s a section of the Prince Henry Cliff Walk (and Grand Cliff Top Walk) and close to various famous landmarks in the Blue Mountains, you will most likely see quite a few people on the trail.

 1. Reids Plateau